iluwatar/java-design-patterns/observer/README.md

 > The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 **Programmatic Example**

+In a land far away live the races of hobbits and orcs.
+Both of them are mostly outdoors, so they closely follow the weather changes.
+One could say that they are constantly observing the weather.

 Let's first introduce the `WeatherObserver` interface and our races, `Orcs` and `Hobbits`.